| | | |

 Recipe Tips

-• Another refined sugar swap for is a stevia-based sweetener.
+• Another refined sugar swap is a stevia-based sweetener.
 I also really like Whole Earth sweeteners and Truvia brown sugar blend.
 However, Micro Ingredients Monk Fruit with Allulose sweetener is my current top choice as a substitute for regular sugar in baking.
-It has the best flavor and texture without a weird aftertaste.
-For the OG version go with light brown sugar and granulated sugar. *This recipe originally used Purecane sugar alternative, but sadly, they are no longer in business.
+It has the best flavor and texture without a weird aftertaste. *This recipe originally recommended Purecane sugar alternative, but sadly, they are no longer in business.
+Be sure to watch the crisp topping while baking because the sugar alternatives seem to brown faster.
+You can cover the top with foil if the topping is perfectly golden before the apples are soft.

 • Add a little fresh orange zest to enhance the flavors.